Poached pears and pear autumn drink

 3. Have ready an oven proof baking dish that is about 2 quarts large in volume and 2 inches deep (ex 11 x 4 x 2 inch).

 4. Take fruits and the rhubarb out of the freezer if they are frozen, let them defrost.
 Wash rhubarb stalks and cut them into 1/2-1 inch long.
 If they are wide, you will have to cut them in half as well.
 Place the rhubarb and the berries in the dish.
-Add pinch of salt, flour or cornstarch and sugar.
+Add pinch of salt, ginger, flour or cornstarch and sugar.
 Mix.
 Set aside and wait for at least 15 minutes or at least until rhubarb exudes some juice.

 5. In a large bowl, combine the flour with the baking powder, pinch of salt and sugar.
 Add the butter with the flour mixture.
 This is such a satisfying experience for me to do by hand but if you prefer you can use your food processor for this step.
 Add the cream or milk stirring with a wooden spoon until the dough comes together.
 Gently need the dough in the bowl 5-10 times if needed, turning and pressing any loose pieces into the dough.